jskinne3/portfolio/11ty_recursive_site_error.md

 ```
 Notice the many nestings of the `_site` directory in that error message!

+You can view my Eleventy configuration file and other code [in GitHub](https://github.com/jskinne3/portfolio).
 I encounter the problem in both v2.0.1 and the latest, v3.0.0 of Eleventy.

 ## My solution